 auto* thing = Cast<UWhatCouldThisPossiblyBe>(object);

-You can also consider using it when the type is not immediately visible but it’s still obvious what the variable will be:
+You can also consider using it when the type is not immediately visible, but it’s still obvious what the variable will be:

 auto& LAM = GetWorld()->GetLatentActionManager();